diverse-project/melange/documentation.md

 * A list of instructions <br>
   The used language is the same used to define aspects: [Xtend](https://eclipse.org/xtend/).

-## Main transformation

-Their is a special transformation: the entry point of your program.
+Their is a special transformation: the entry point of your project.
 We use the annotation `@Main` to specify which one is your first transformation.

 ~~~